tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_glossaries.md

 Note that because I'm not on a paid Claude plan (paid plans haven't been released yet), the number of queries is limited.
 When you exceed the allowed query limit (which seemed to be about 10 glossary-related queries for me), you have to wait several hours to use Claude again.
 So uploading the PDFs and getting vocab lists took a day of making queries at different times.

 Also, each chat session could only provide terms for 3 chapters before the chat session's context window maxed out and I had to create a new chat session.
-You can't rename the chat sessions either, so it was a bit difficult to keep track of my progress.
-That said, the ability to work with much longer input sources in an AI tool is immensely appealing.
+Even so, the ability to work with much longer input sources in an AI tool is immensely appealing.

 {% include ads.html %}